pawariya/pawariya/README.md

 * **Concepts:** Machine Learning, Agile Methodologies, Software Engineering, Frontend, Backend, Linux Servers

 ### Currently learning... 🪴
-* **Bash:** Building a strong foundation in scripting languages and their applications in DevOps
+* **Bash:** Building a strong foundation in scripting languages to help automate CI/CD infrastructure efficiently
+* **Product Analysis Dashboard:** Engineering an end-to-end analytics dashboard using Python and Tableau to deliver actionable insights for a simulated e-commerce dataset
 * **React & TypeScript:** Creating a customizable wishlist application incorporating TailwindCSS, Firebase, and Vite

 Feel free to contact me at pawariya486@gmail.com.
-I am always open to hearing about your current projects, what gets you excited in tech, or anything in between.
+I am always open to hearing about your current projects, what gets you excited in technology, or anything in between.
 Let's create something exciting together! 😆
 <!--

 -->